percona/cloud-tools/doc/index.rst

 :download:`Check out this video to see how easy it is to get started
 <files/getstarted.mp4>`

-For more information about the requirements and ways to install *Percona Agent*, see the :doc:`Agent` section.
+For more information about the requirements and install options , see the :doc:`Agent` section.

 Contents